-Fluffy and cheesy with a little kick, this light and healthy vegetable side dish can be prepared ahead for a busy weeknight, or would be a delicious veggie for your holiday meal or an elegant dinner.
-Move over mashed potatoes, I’ve got Horseradish Cheddar Cauliflower Gratin.
+Horseradish Cheddar Cauliflower Gratin is fluffy and cheesy with a little kick.
+This light and healthy vegetable side dish can be prepared ahead for a busy weeknight, or would be a delicious veggie for your holiday meal or an elegant dinner.
+Move over mashed potatoes for this low carb recipes!

 So when a pile of white stuff shows up on The Bug’s plate, even he knows it’s cauliflower.
 And he is cool with that.